richdmartin13/swiftech/content/quickbytes/terms/how-we-work.md

 If a request for an On-Site Meeting is a known issue (one that has been worked on by DropByte Support Experts previously) then you are welcome to schedule an On-Site meeting without any consultation.

-### Cancellations

-If you have scheduled a Remote Session or On-Site Meeting and are no longer able to make the appointment, you may reschedule the appointment at no cost, or cancel the appointment for a 50% refund.
-Unfortunately, we are not able to provide full refunds at this time for cancellations.

 ### Consultations

 Free, 15-minute Consultations are only offered for initial discovery of problems.
 DropByte Support will not provide any advice or solutions during these meetings.
 Instead, Consultations are for the sole purpose of gathering information related to a specific issue or a variety of requests.